subnero1/website-staging/_posts/2020-11-19-Subnero-at-SIWW-online.md

 Due to the pandemic, Singapore International Water Week has been postponed to July 2021.
 Instead of waiting until then, the organisors arranged a virtual show.

-Subnero had a virtual booth with personnel available on line, permanently, to attend any visitors' queries.
+Subnero had a virtual booth with personnel available online, permanently, to attend any visitors' queries.

 The organisation of this show was very smooth.